 The 1964 Ford Thunderbird was equipped with a 390 cubic inch (6.4 liter) V8 with Cruise-O-Matic automatic transmission – both were standard in the T-Bird.

 1964 saw Ford restyling the Thunderbird, it was the fourth time since its introduction in 1955.
-It had actually seen slow down in sales during 1963 and the new look for '64 resulted in a further 30,000 sales.
+It had actually seen slow down in sales during 1963 and the new look for ’64 resulted in a boost of 30,000 extra sales.

 This new fourth generation had a more squared off appearance.
 This was particularly evident from the rear.
 Note too the departure from round taillights to square ones.